khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 There are several popular mod download platforms, such as [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods), [Modrinth](https://modrinth.com/mods), generally mod developers will release their works on multiple platforms at the same time.
 Mod developers will release mod files that are compatible with different game versions.
 Please always keep this in mind when downloading mods, as incompatible mods will crash the game at startup.
-It is worth mentioning that some mods can support multiple versions with one same mod file, and generally this will be reflected in the mod file name.
+It is worth mentioning that some mods can support multiple versions with one same mod file, and generally this will be mentioned in the mod file name.

 For downloading this mod and the dependencies of this mod, I recommend you download them at the [release page](https://github.com/khanshoaib3/minecraft-access/releases), where we'll prepare download links of suitable version of mods, under `Mod Version Compatibility` section of each release.
 For Fabric, you'll need three mods: